applicaster/developer.applicaster.com/content/morpheus/morpheus.md

 * comScore Stream Sense
 * Akamai Media Analytics

 The plugin architecture is complete, but the transition of providers to plugins is still under development.
-This means that while all of these providers can be supported currently, whether or not they need to be pre-configured as a standard plugin is subject to change as per the development status outlined below:
+This means that while all of these providers can be supported currently, whether or not they need to be pre-configured as an optional plugin is subject to change as per the development status outlined below:

 #### Default Plugins

 * Google Analytics
 * Mixpanel

-#### Future Standard Plugins
+#### Future Optional Plugins

-The following providers are currently set up as Default Plugins and will be moved to Standard Plugins
+The following providers are currently set up as Default Plugins and will be moved to Optional Plugins

 * comScore DAX
 * comScore Stream Sense
 * Akamai Media Analytics
 * Flurry
-	* Already moved to a Standard Plugin on Android
+	* Already moved to a Optional Plugin on Android

 Again, please note that providers under open development are still currently supported.
 Simply, the status of the type of plugin they are is subject to change.